netzherpes/Baseball-for-KIM-1/README.md

 Some infos about the game:
 It fits in an unexpanded KIM-1, and is being played with the keypad and the LEDs

-You can find the whole article here on Hans' site [http://retro.hansotten.nl/uploads/files/6502%20user%20notes%2016.pdf][2]
+You can find the whole article here [KIM User Notes 16 - Baseball][2]

 I've found a slight better copy of the KIM User Notes and checked every byte of my typed in HEX file.
 Five Bugs later I have something up and running.